manifold-systems/manifold/manifold-core-parent/manifold/README.md

 Manifold SPIs are fully supported.
 You can edit resources such as JSON and GraphQL files and immediately use the changes in Java without a compilation step.
 Features like code completion, resource/code navigation, deterministic usage searching, refactoring/renaming, incremental compilation, hotswap debugging, etc. work seamlessly with *all* type manifolds past, present, and future.
-This represents an unimaginable leap in productivity compared with the conventional code generation world where the burden is on the code generator author or third party to invest in one-off IDE tooling projects, which typically results in poor or no IDE representation.
+This represents a tremendous leap in productivity compared with the conventional code generation world where the burden is on the code generator author or third party to invest in one-off IDE tooling projects, which typically results in poor or no IDE representation.
 Thus another big advantage type manifolds possess over conventional code generators is: